SupreetKaur05/ADA/README.md

 Time Complexity:
 Worst Case: O(n^2)
 Average Case: O(n log n)

-Space Complexity:
-- O(n), for storing the points and the convex hull.
+Space Complexity:- O(n), for storing the points and the convex hull.

+### 14-02-25
+## Practical 11
+Aim: Iterative QS
+Working:
+Implements the QuickSort algorithm in an iterative manner using a stack.
+Avoids recursion by using a stack to manage subarray boundaries.
+Partitions the array using the last element as the pivot.
+Continuously processes smaller subarrays until the stack is empty.

+OUTPUT:
+Original array: 10 7 8 9 1 5
+Sorted array: 1 5 7 8 9 10

+Time Complexity:
+Average Case: 𝑂(𝑛log⁡𝑛)
+Worst Case: 𝑂(𝑛^2)
+Space Complexity:O(n)

 ### 21-02-25
-## Practical 11
+## Practical 12
 Aim: Dijkstra Algorithm
 Working:
 1. Set the distance to the source node as 0 and all other nodes as infinity.